AEIS-FIS-EPN/Jefferson-Cando/README.md

-# Jefferson Cando's Portfolio
+# Portfolio Overview

+Welcome to my portfolio!
+This portfolio showcases my skills and projects in both frontend and backend development.

+## Frontend

-Welcome to Jefferson Cando's portfolio!
-Here you'll find information about me, my experiences, and my areas of focus.
+The frontend of this portfolio provides information about me, my experiences, and my areas of expertise.
+It is built using React.js and styled with CSS to create a clean and responsive user interface.

-## About Me

-I am a passionate software developer with expertise in web development and a keen interest in learning new technologies.
-With a strong foundation in computer science and a drive for innovation, I strive to create impactful solutions that solve real-world problems.

-## Experiences
+## Backend

-- **Software Developer Intern at ABC Company**: Developed and maintained web applications using modern technologies such as React.js and Node.js.
-Collaborated with cross-functional teams to deliver high-quality software solutions.

-- **Freelance Web Developer**: Worked with clients to design and develop custom websites tailored to their needs.
-Implemented responsive designs and optimized performance for enhanced user experience.
+The backend of this portfolio, built with Python, serves as the backend service accessed by the frontend to utilize the machine learning model.
+It handles requests from the frontend and processes data to provide insights or perform actions based on the user's interactions.

-## Focus Areas
+## Future Developments

-My focus areas include:

-- Frontend Development: React.js, Vue.js, HTML, CSS, JavaScript
-- Backend Development: Node.js, Express.js, Django
-- Database Management: MongoDB, MySQL, PostgreSQL
-- DevOps: Docker, Kubernetes, CI/CD pipelines
+For future advancements, the goal is to directly load the machine learning model into the browser or frontend.
+This will enhance performance and reduce reliance on backend services, providing a smoother user experience.

 ## Get Started

-To run the project locally, follow these steps:
+To explore the portfolio, follow these steps:

 1. Clone the repository:

    ```
    git clone https://github.com/AEIS-FIS-EPN/Jefferson-Cando.git
    ```